jannctu/jannctu/README.md

 ## I'm just ordinary person who love to learn about anything.

-I'm interested in Computer Science, especially Computer Vision, Machine Learning and Data Science.
+I'm interested in Computer Science, especially Software Engineering, AI, Computer Vision, Machine Learning and Data Science.
 Sometimes, I also like to spend my time for learning about Economics and Psychology. 😊
 ---